Renewed U.S. sanctions target Iran's economy, Tehran cool on talks

 “If you stab someone with a knife and then you say you want talks, then the first thing you have to do is remove the knife,” Rouhani said in a speech broadcast live on state television.

-“We are always in favor of diplomacy and talks ...
-But talks needs honesty,” Rouhani said.
+“We are always in favor of diplomacy and talks. ...
+But talks need honesty,” Rouhani said.
+He called on Iranians to unite in the face of hardship.
+“There will be pressure because of sanctions, but we will overcome this with unity,” he said.

 Trump pulled the United States out of the nuclear deal, saying it fails to address Iran’s ballistic missile program, the terms by which inspectors visit suspect Iranian nuclear sites, and “sunset” clauses under which some of its terms expire.